wantnitin/SumApp/README.md

-# SumApp
+# Sum App

-A simple Liberty app used to test CI/CD to ICP with Jenkins
+This project is a simple Liberty Profile app that adds two integers.
+Not much more than that.

+So please temper your expectations.